Advertisement

 There is no legal requirement for an office to be kept below a specific temperature requirement, but the Workplace (Health, Safety and Welfare) Regulations state the temperature inside workplace buildings must be “reasonable”.

-Reasonable is not defined, however, it is also a legal requirement for an employer to make sure their employees are in a working environment that is safe and without risks to health.
+Reasonable is not defined, but there is a legal requirement for an employer to make sure their employees are in a working environment that is safe and without risks to health.

-The NHS says a temperature of 38C or above is a sign of heat exhaustion.
+A body temperature of 38C or above is a sign of heat exhaustion according to the NHS.
 If someone gets too hot they may start to feel dizzy, or could risk dehydration or fainting.
 However even at lower temperatures, being too hot leads to loss of concentration and increased tiredness, which could cause someone to put themselves or others at risk.

 Even at lower temperatures, being too hot leads to loss of concentration and increased tiredness, which could impact on quality of work and productivity, as well as increase risk of accidents.